vinicius-batista-dev/Project-BackEnd-Nodejs-Jwt/README.md

 # System-Login

-  Do you need a system that has registration and login and that encrypts the user's password when saved in the bank ?
+  Do you need a system that has registration and login and that encrypts the user's password when saved in the DATABASE ?

 ### Example Use Case